Prison Education Initiative

 Why higher education in prison?

-• Prison education increases the odds of employment after people leave prison, contributing to the economy and helping employers fill workforce gaps.
-PEI programs are built in accordance with employer demand for specific workplace skills.
+- Prison education increases the odds of employment after people leave prison, contributing to the economy and helping employers fill workforce gaps.
+PEI programs take into account employer demand for specific workplace skills.

-• Prison education saves taxpayer money.
-It costs approximately $40,000 to incarcerate someone for a year in Wisconsin.
-The RAND Corporation found that every $1 spent on prison education saves $4-5 in reincarceration costs.
+- Prison education saves taxpayer money.
+It costs approximately $45,000 to incarcerate someone for a year in Wisconsin.
+The RAND research institutefound that every $1 spent on prison education saves $4-5 in reincarceration costs.

 Staff